rserota/wad/README.md

   volume : 0.8,
   wait : 0, // Time in seconds between calling play() and actually triggering the note. pitch : 'A4', // A4 is 440 hertz.
-  env : {hold : 9001},
+  label : 'A', // A label that identifies this note. env : {hold : 9001},
   panning : [1, -1, 10],
   filter : {frequency : 900}